Eggless Red Velvet Cookies

 egg free red velvet cookie dough in a bowl

 Roll the cookie dough into 1 tablespoon balls.
-Place the dough balls about 2 inches apart on the prepared cookie sheet.
+Place the dough balls about 2 inches apart on the prepared cookie sheet and bake.

 cream cheese frosting in a bowl with a Purple spatula